Home

 3 Camelopardalis

-3 Camelopardalis is a variable and double hypergiant star in the constellation of Camelopardalis.
+3 Camelopardalis is a variable and double hypergiant star of spectral class K0 in the constellation of Camelopardalis.

 3 Camelopardalis visual magnitude is 5.05.
-Because of its reltive faintness, 3 Camelopardalis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, 3 Camelopardalis is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 5.05